 Adelson forged ahead with a $5.6 billion resort in Singapore.
 Faced with skepticism, he argued that with only one competitor in Singapore, the resort would be profitable.
 In June, the iconic Marina Bay Sands opened, immediately becoming a national landmark in Singapore.
 Within just eight months of business, the resort posted an industry record $600 million operating profit.
-A year after Marina Bay Sands opened, tourism to Singapore increased by 20% and the economy expanded by 15%.
+A year after Marina Bay Sands opened, Singapore tourism increased by 20%, and the economy expanded by 15%.

-Sands Cotai Central, at the center of the Cotai Strip, opened in phases, starting in 2012 and was completed at the end of 2015 with the opening of The St. Regis Macao, Cotai Central.
+Sands Cotai Central, at the center of the Cotai Strip, opened in phases, starting in 2012, and was completed at the end of 2015 with the opening of The St. Regis Macao, Cotai Central.
 The accommodation offerings at Sands Cotai Central also include hotel partners Conrad Macao, Cotai Central; Sheraton Grand Macao Hotel, Cotai Central; and Holiday Inn Macao Cotai Central.
-Together, the property offers over 6,000 rooms and suites, gaming, dining, retail and entertainment under one roof.
+Together, the property offers more than 6,000 rooms and suites, gaming, dining, retail and entertainment under one roof.

 The Parisian Macao opened in September, the crown jewel of Adelson’s vision for the Cotai Strip in Macao and the full realization of his dream to recreate the success and excitement of the Las Vegas Strip in Macao.
 Linked to The Venetian Macao and Shoppes at Four Seasons, guests and visitors can easily enjoy the full Sands Resorts Cotai Strip Macao experience.